spreet6999/OAuth-Mailer-App/Readme.txt

-##This is the Backend app to consime Gmail REST APIs without using any client Library
+##This is the Backend app to consume Gmail REST APIs without using any client Library

 ##Here is the procedure to run this project: